Matth-L/Local-Density-Nuclear-System/README.md

 ![Local Density Nuclear System](/pres/image/resultat_3D.png)

-We also had to optimize our code as mush as possible.
+We also had to optimize our code as much as possible.
 We used the following tools to do so:
-- loop optimization
+- loop optimization 🔄
 - precalculation of a matrix in a cube
-- factorization
+- factorization ➗

 ![Optimization](/pres/image/benchmark.png)

-Total optimisation : ~x100
+Total optimization: ~x100 🚀

-## Requirements
+## Requirements 📋

 This project uses the following libraries:
 - C++11